-- Within an area bounded by Salisbury Highway, Park Terrace (including south side of) and Commercial Road (including east side of), there is a total of 86,000m of tenancy space comprising: - 38% commercial - ❖ 46% core retail - 14% other (entertainment etc) - 2% vacancy - Disparate retail land uses are predominant within the Salisbury City Centre; - A substantial amount of disjointed Commercial land uses exist. - Car parking dominates key sites within the City Centre; - Open space bookends the City Centre to the north and south, with the Civic Square being the key public Space within the City Centre; - Primary, Secondary and Tertiary education facilities are present within the Study Area; - Some residential development exist within the SCC (all single storey detached or units); and - Majority of residential developments are in surrounding Residential Zone with a relatively diverse housing mix.
+- Within an area bounded by Salisbury Highway, Park Terrace (including south side of) and Commercial Road (including east side of), there is approximately 50,000sqm of retail and commercial gross lessable area. - Disparate retail land uses are predominant within the Salisbury City Centre; - A substantial amount of disjointed commercial land uses exist; - Car parking dominates key sites within the City Centre; - Open space bookends the City Centre to the north and south, with the Civic Square being the key public Space within the City Centre; - Primary, Secondary and Tertiary education facilities are present within the Study Area; - Some residential development exist within the SCC (all single storey detached or units); and - Majority of residential developments are in surrounding Residential Zone with a relatively diverse housing mix.